mdtux89/amr-eager/README.md

 - Make sure you have Java 8
 - Install Torch and torch packages dp, nngraph and optim (using luarocks, as explained here: http://torch.ch/docs/getting-started.html)
-- Install the following python dependencies: numpy, nltk, parsimonious and pytorch (https://github.com/hughperkins/pytorch)
+- Install the following python dependencies: numpy and pytorch (https://github.com/hughperkins/pytorch)
 - Run ```./download.sh```

 # Run the parser with pretrained model